eventter/eventter/web/content/docs/getting-started.md

 $ eventtermq create-topic my-topic --namespace my-namespace --shards 1 --replication-factor 3 --retention 24h
 ```

-#### Shards
+#### Topic shards

 Topics are comprised of segments.
 Segments are where messages are physically stored.
 Topic has zero or more segments that are open.
 Open segments are the ones that new messages are appended to. `--shards` option configures how many open segments topic can have.
 The more open segments topic has, greater the throughput of messages.
-However, if there are more than one open segment, ordering of the messages is not guaranteed.
+However, if there can be more than one open segment, ordering of the messages is not guaranteed.

-#### Replication factor
+#### Topic replication factor

 Segments are limited in size (64 MiB).
 If open segment reaches size limit, no new messages can be written to it and it gets **rotated** (i.e. it gets closed and a new segment is opened instead).
 Segments act as a unit of replication. `--replication-factor` specifies how many copies of data are there to be in the cluster.
 If you use replication factor of 1, there is only one copy of the data, so if the broker node fails, you can loose messages.